-The gallery was founded in 2019 by Fleur Feringa and Wouter van Herwaarden.
-They see the gallery, its artists and supporters are family that, besides making a profit, aims to help in the growth of the artists' careers and the appreciation of art in general.
+Galerie Fleur & Wouter was founded in 2019 by Fleur Feringa and Wouter van Herwaarden in Amsterdam's De Pijp neighbourhood.
+They see the gallery, its artists, international networks and supporters as a family.
+Their goal is to help their artists' careers grow and increase the appreciation for art in general.

 Feel free to contact us for any questions.